 In a huge, lofty space marked by exposed brick walls and industrial beams, this sculpture centre is quite something.
-Dig deeper into its core and you’ll find winding subterranean levels with mind behind art lingering around every corner.
-Eye opening or even a little creepy, this is the kind of contemporary sculpture that makes you question which is way while subtly reminding you of the very real aesthetic pleasures that colour, texture and form have to offer.
+Dig deeper into its core and you’ll find winding subterranean levels with impressive art round every corner.
+Eye opening or even a little creepy, this is the kind of contemporary sculpture that makes you question which is way is up, while subtly reminding you of the very real aesthetic pleasures that colour, texture and form have to offer.
 And no you can't touch the art, we checked.

 Modern art - MoMA PS1

 Not to be confused with the original MoMA which is in Manhattan, MoMA PS1 is separate branch of the Museum of Modern Art slap bang in the middle of Long Island City.
 Free to all NYC residents, it's a great space to get stuck into an exhibition, get inspired by contemporary art or simply peruse the gift and bookshop.
 Check out their events board too, to find out about live music and performances.